Nelson19so/MainDeveFolio/README.md

 -- Django (Server-Side): Used Django for back-end dev

 # Tips and installation guild to use the framework/library
+Install the followin as stated:
-Installation: django, DRF, corseheaders, React-vite.
+1. Back-end Dev: django, DRF, corseheaders,
+2. React, Scss.

 # How to use the folder
 Requirement on how To use this you will have to navigate to the font-end base file and run "npm run dev".
 For the back-end,  activate the environment by running "venv/Scripts/activate" in the root folder then navigate to te back-end root folder and then run "python manage.py runserver".

 # Main branch Link
 https://github.com/Nelson19so/MainDeveFolio/

+# Note
+this Respository is for my personnal blog Development Website Portfolio and it is a prvate respositroy.